University of Reading: Museums, libraries and botanical gardens

 Reading University maintains four museums, the main campus library, a range of inter-departmental libraries, and a botanical garden.
 The largest and best known of these museums is the Museum of English Rural Life, which has recently relocated from a location on Whiteknights Campus to a site nearer the town centre next to the London Road Campus.
 The Ure Museum of Greek Archaeology, the Cole Museum of Zoology, the University of Reading Herbarium and the Harris Garden are all on the Whiteknights Campus.
+The Department of Typography and Graphic Communication holds a number of lettering, printing and graphic design collections including those of Isotype, Ephemera, printing presses, Twentieth-century posters, non-Latin typefaces and the archive of partners Banks and Miles.

 The University Library at Whiteknights makes available over 1 million physical resources, as well as a range of electronic online resources, from 14,000 square metres of space across seven floors.
 The secondary site library at the university's Bulmershe campus closed in 2011 and its operative collections were transferred.
 There is also a library in the university's Meteorology department.

 The library underwent refurbishment costing £40 million starting in 2016 and was re-opened in autumn 2019.
 The redevelopment aimed to improve the energy efficiency of the building with the installation of new windows, cladding and roofing.
 New lifts, additional study seating capacity, a larger Library cafe with an outside seating area, more toilets (including disabled and gender-neutral provision) and card-access security barriers were also part of the refurbishment programme.